-With a lot of our kids staying home from school due to colds already, there’s a good chance that many sick days are in our futures.
-Once your little ones have rested up and are looking for something to do, here are some easy and fun crafts for them to try out.
+With a lot of us having our families around all the time, it can be hard to manage to eke out some of it for yourself.
+If your little ones are looking for something to do, here are some easy and fun crafts for them to try out.
 The bonus is, most of these are simple enough for kids to do on their own—which means you might be able to grab some time alone to sip that hot coffee or tackle your work.

 Sock Bunny Craft